 A Data Inventory is a very important tool, used by organizations to display a complete picture of all the data collected.
 Data Inventories are critical, both in terms of knowing what data is available for use and for practicing transparency about what data is collected and for what reasons.
 Student data element details collected by DPI are published by program area at DPI as listed below:

 - Career and Technical Education (CTE)

-- Discipline Data - Non-Special Education; Safe and Drug Free Schools
+- Discipline Data - Individuals with Disabilities Education Act (IDEA) and Safe and Drug Free Schools